mbuesch/avr-q/README.md

 ### Cargo test

 The `cargo test` unit test is just a very basic smoke test.
-It does run the whole test suite, but it does this with a generic backend instead of the actual AVR assembly implementation.
+It runs the whole test suite with a generic backend instead of the actual AVR assembly implementation.
 Therefore, this test can only catch problems in non-AVR specific code.

 ### Native test on hardware

-This test build a test application for the AVR target hardware and runs this test on an actual AVR microcontroller.
+This test builds a test application for the AVR target hardware and runs this test on an actual AVR microcontroller.

 The required test hardware consists of: